Virginia Clean Cities Workplace Charging Case Study 2016

 Commercially produced electric vehicles (EV) are a reality in Virginia today, and Virginia is well-positioned physically and economically to be a leader in electric vehicles.
 Embracing electric vehicle use in Virginia will assist statewide efforts to reduce vehicle emissions, increase energy independence, and generate positive economic development for the Commonwealth.
 The reality of charging infrastructure, technical and managerial, is outlined at length in this document.
 The process of charging an electric vehicle can be as simple as plugging the vehicle into a 120 volt outlet; however, for faster charging, electrical upgrades may be needed.

 Biodiesel: Fuel Quality Best Management Practices

-Biodiesel preparedness, biodiesel blending practices, cold weather handling, ASTM, BQ9000, and administrative to-do’s for biodiesel distributors, marketers and users.
-This guide was compiled by Virginia Clean Citie swith support from the Virginia Department of Mines, Mineral and Energy.
-Much of the content was adapted from the National Biodiesel Board, the National Renewable Energy Laboratory, the National Oilheat Research Alliance, Virginia regulatory agencies with jurisdiction over biodiesel use, distribution and production, and opinions of Virginia biodiesel producers, distributors, marketers and users.
+This guide includes information on biodiesel preparedness, biodiesel blending practices, cold weather handling, ASTM and BQ9000, administrative to-do’s for biodiesel distributors, marketers and users, resources, and a tank cleaning directory.
+This guide was compiled by Virginia Clean Cities with support from the Virginia Department of Mines, Mineral and Energy (DMME).
+Much of the content was adapted from the National Biodiesel Board, the National Renewable Energy Laboratory (NREL), the National Oilheat Research Alliance, Virginia regulatory agencies with jurisdiction over biodiesel use, distribution and production, and opinions of Virginia biodiesel producers, distributors, marketers and users.